 PMC Committee Sessions are presided by Committee Chairs or Ranking Members.
 Committees debate and deliberate Policy Recommendation Proposals on respective Agenda Items in order to draft Policy Recommendation Documents.
 These need to be approved by a simple majority vote to get passed.

 Representatives (Committee Members and Ranking Members) wish to be seen as productive and persuasive policy makers.
-They are expected to submit their Position Papers via email by Saturday, November 17.
+They are expected to submit their Position Papers via email by a given deadline (to be specified).

 Position Papers should contain principal as well as practical arguments with policy proposal outlines regarding respective Agenda Items, not exceeding 1500 words in total.
 Based on their Position Papers, two Members on each Committee will be elevated to the Ranking Member status - a Democrat and a Republican.